Service brief · Chapter II · Event-based filings

 What gets rejected and why

 Most RUN rejections come from one rule: the proposed name is ‘too nearly resembling’ an existing company or LLP name on the Ministry's master data.
-The test is more mechanical than people expect.
+The test is more mechanical than people expect, and knowing how it works before proposing a name doubles the odds of first-attempt approval.

 What the Ministry strips out before comparing